Web & Product Design

 How much should a non-profit budget for a new website?

 This varies wildly, but it should be considered a core investment, not an administrative cost.
-Instead of seeking the cheapest option, consider the potential return.
-A professional website that increases online donations by 20% can quickly pay for itself.
+Instead of seeking the cheapest option, consider the potential return on investment.
+A professional website that increases online donations by 20% can quickly recoup its investment.

 What is WCAG and why does it matter for non-profits?

 WCAG stands for Web Content Accessibility Guidelines.
-It's a global standard for making web content accessible to people with disabilities.
+It’s a global standard for creating web content that is accessible to people with disabilities.
 This is a moral imperative for non-profits to ensure everyone, including beneficiaries and supporters with disabilities, can access their resources and mission.

 How can a non-profit use storytelling on its website?